misje/opencti-wazuh-connector/docs/source/usage.rst

    Expand nested entities, relationships and related entities

-When you have a knowledge graph that you would like to use in a report, you can create a report from your investigation by clickon on the *Add to a container button*:
+When you have a knowledge graph that you would like to use in a report, you can create a report from your investigation by click on the *Add to a container button*:

 .. figure:: images/investigation_3.png